testUser453/HKautoFarmProject/README.md

 ## How it was developed:

 The development of the HKautoFarmProject was fairly simple.
 We used a demo example code from a custom Sparkfun environmental sensor library and got readings of the humidity of our dispenser/tank.
 In order to get the actual dispenser contraption to work automatically, we had to develop a Lego Mindstorms EV3 program which ran the motor in order to dispense water into the plant's pot.
+The Lego Mindstorms Code is called HKProject.lmsp and can be found in this Github repository in the files section up above.

 ## Pictures: